Under the skin: Diabetes monitoring is using imaging to go new places

 Understanding diabetes

 A key to improving outcomes has been in improving our understanding of the disease.
-We’ve known of the diabetes mellitus and its symptoms for thousands of years, with descriptions found in Egyptian papyri, ancient Indian and Chinese medical literature, and in the work of ancient Greek and Arab physicians.
+We’ve known of diabetes mellitus and its symptoms for thousands of years, with descriptions found in Egyptian papyri, ancient Indian and Chinese medical literature, and in the work of ancient Greek and Arab physicians.
 But it wasn’t until the 19th century that our understanding of the root causes accelerated, leading to the extraction of insulin from the pancreas in 1921 and a new era of medical treatment.

 With Type 1 diabetes, the immune system attacks the insulin-producing cells in the pancreas, leaving the body with little or none of the hormone.
 Its precise cause is unknown, but it is typically diagnosed at a younger age.
-Type 2 diabetes typically develops later in life, and is more likely caused by lifestyle factors such as diet and exercise, though genetic factors are also significant contributors.
+Type 2 diabetes usually develops later in life, and is more likely caused by lifestyle factors such as diet and exercise, though genetic factors are also significant contributors.
 A third type of diabetes, Gestational, affects pregnant women and typically lasts until the baby is born.
 With Gestational and Type 2, the cells in the body become resistant to insulin, and so use it less effectively.

 Whether the body doesn’t make enough insulin or can’t use it as well, the result is too much blood sugar staying in the bloodstream.
 Over time, this can cause a wide variety of serious health problems, including heart disease, vision loss, and kidney disease.